scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 ### 🥅 **3.2.2 Goals / Checks**

-- [ ] ❓ Your implementatino should have one external function and one internal function.
+- [ ] ❓ Your implementation should have one external function and one internal function.
 The internal function is the one that actually carries out an external call to the respective AuraPool contract to `getRewards()` whereas the first function calls the internal function.
 This setup is carried out to allow for upgradeability incase Aura upgrades their smart contracts such that the internal function will not work anymore.

 ### ✅ **3.2.3 Conclusion of Part 1**